ember-chat/guidelines/README.md

 ### Creating New Channels
 The Ember community is prolific!
 We want to support add-on creators, meetups and all the rest, but it's really hard to balance that support with making EmberJS Community Chat approachable.

-New channels can be requested by contacting one of the [team admins or owners][team_members] with the proposed name and topic description.
+New channels can be requested by contacting one of the team admins or owners with the proposed name and topic description.
 Generally, new channels are only created once a critical mass exists around the topic has been established.
 We use things like [NPM downloads](https://www.npmjs.com/package/ember-data) and [Github Stars](https://github.com/emberjs/data), but we intend to use our best judgement.
 Our end goal is to keep the signal-to-noise ratio high.

 Some short term initiatives such as Glimmer, Ember 2.0, EmberConf, etc., may also warrant a unique channel while relevant.
 We'll account for those and lean on the voice of the community to judge their need.